pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 If you select "Use a template" but your organization doesn't have custom templates, you can choose one of Pulumi's public templates to get started.
 {{% /notes %}}

-Type `aws-python` or `aws-typescript` and click **next**.
+Type `aws-python` or `aws-typescript`, choose one of the two, and click **Next**.

 ### Project details

-Provide a name for the project, along with an optional description and the stack name which will be set in the resulting `Pulumi.yaml` file and the name of `Pulumi.<stack>.yaml`.
+Provide a name for the project, an optional description, and a name for the project's first stack.
+The project name will be written to the project file (`Pulumi.yaml`) and the stack name will be used to name the stack-configuration file (`Pulumi.<stack>.yaml`).

 ### Configuration

-Provide any values required for the configuration declared in the [template](/docs/pulumi-cloud/developer-portals/templates), in this example, you can set the **aws:region** you would like to deploy into.
+Provide any values required for the configuration declared in the [template](/docs/pulumi-cloud/developer-portals/templates).
+In this example, you can set the `aws:region` you would like to deploy into.

 These values populate the `config` section in the `Pulumi.<stack>.yaml` file, specifying the necessary settings for your project.